-Picric acid will readily form explosive metal picrates.
-These metal picrates are extremely shock sensitive and will detonate with the slightest movement or vibration.
+Picric acid will readily form explosive metal picrates, which are extremely shock sensitive and will detonate with the slightest movement or vibration.
 Do not allow picric acid to contact metal that is readily oxidized or be stored in a container with a metal cap.
 Lead, iron and copper metals are particularly dangerous, due to metallic picrate formation.